Medical fitness to drive

 People who declare or have been diagnosed with a medical condition, or take medication that may affect their ability to drive.

-People over 70 years that have a licence class other than car.
+People over 70 years who have a licence class other than car.

 People over 75 years.